 3. forget Screensavers

-The startup surges for equipment are of very short duration and continue only for a few seconds.
+The startup surges for equipment are of concise duration and continue only for a few seconds.

 4. energy efficient Office Equipment & Supplies

 When choosing business equipment, you can include energy efficiency in your criteria.

 If your budget is tight, you could buy second-hand equipment in good working order or refurbished equipment.